Wairimu-3/Royals-Pizza/README.md

 ### user stories
 > In the home page,You will see the images of the restaurant and how much our clients enjoy the place.
 > The next page is the about page where you will know about the history of the restaurant,what is offered in the restaurant and the its various location.
+### Support and contact details
+If you experience issues that are related to my site and are hindering you from accessing this material, then please contact me.
 ### Links to all projects
 >Below are links to other projects: